 The 20th century saw two authoritarian regimes take hold in Hungary, and this building on Budapest’s Andrássy Avenue played a role in both.
 When the Arrow Cross Party took control of Hungary during the final years of WWII, the building was used as its headquarters; during the 40 years of Communist rule that followed, it passed into the hands of the State Protection Authority (AVH).
 Today, it’s a museum commemorating the victims of both regimes.
 Permanent exhibitions at the House of Terror allow visitors to learn more about the struggles of life during this time, from show trials to deportations; in the basement, reconstructions of the building’s prison cells allow an insight into the brutality of these governments.

 During the 40 years of Communist rule in Hungary, a number of statues and monuments were erected in Budapest in honour of the regime.
 When the Soviet Union fell in 1989, many of these were immediately taken down.
-They found a new home in what is today Memento Park, an open air museum featuring a large number of these statues and offering an insight into the regime thanks to guided tours and exhibitions.
+They found a new home in what is today Memento Park, an open-air museum offering an insight into the regime through guided tours and exhibitions.

-During the Roman Empire, Hungary was part of the province of Pannonia, protected by a vast defense line called the Limes.
-The ancient city of Aquincum was situated along this defensive border and today, the Aquincum Museum allows visitors to learn more about its interesting history.
-Permanent exhibitions include artefacts from the city; the role of ceramics in ancient Rome; and an archaeological collection displaying items from prehistoric times through to the Migration period.
+During the Roman Empire, Hungary was part of the province of Pannonia, protected by a vast defence line called the Limes.
+The ancient city of Aquincum was situated along this defensive border and, today, the Aquincum Museum allows visitors to learn more about its history.
+Permanent exhibitions include artefacts from the city, the role of ceramics in ancient Rome, and an archaeological collection displaying items from prehistoric times through to the Migration period.
 There’s also an archaeological park, in which excavation is ongoing and visitors can check out the structures from the city of Aquincum that have been discovered so far.